danielmrhodes/JANUS/README.md

 The use of optional /Reaction commands is strongly recommended.
 Without these commands, the entire scattering angle range [0,pi] will be sampled according the Rutheford scattering distribution.
 This means roughly 10<sup>-4</sup> of your simulated events will result in a particle entering the silicon detectors.

-The optional /Reaction commands can be used together, so you can fully customize what scattering angles you simulate.
+The optional /Reaction commands can be used together, so you can fully control what scattering angles you simulate.
 The /Reaction/SendToX commands will overwrite any scattering angles defined via the /Reaction/AddThetaLAB command.
 To use these commands together, always call the /Reaction/SendToX command first.

 There are no "safety checks" for these commands.
 For example, never do